CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

    ```

 ### Task 4: Verify LAPS

+In this task, you will verify that LAPS is correctly implemented by retrieving and reviewing the managed local administrator password for a target computer using both the LAPS UI and PowerShell commands.

 1. Switch to the console session to **SEA-SVR2**.
 1. Select **Start**.
 In the **Start** menu, select **LAPS**, and then select **LAPS UI**.